nephio-project/nephio/krm-functions/lib/condkptsdk/design.md

 - childRemote:
     - the current/parent fn/controller defines the spec attributes of the child resource, but another child function/controller takes care of the actuation that are related to this KRM resource.
 Like updating the status and are deriving other child resources acting as a parent.
     - A remote function will act upon this KRM through a `for` filter and will update the status.
-    - The deletion is take care of by the remote resource by acting on the delete annotiation set by the sdk
+    - The deletion is taken care of by the remote resource by acting on the delete annotiation set by the sdk.
     - An example use case is e.g. the interface-fn that needs an IP.
-The interface-fn is the parent that creates an IPAllocation on which a downstream function/controller acts and fills out the
+The interface-fn is the parent that creates an IPAllocation on which a downstream function/controller acts and fills out the IP Allocation
 - childRemoteCondition:
     - the current/parent fn/controller defines the KRM header attributes of the child resource, but another function/controller takes care of the spec and or status that are related to this KRM resource.
     - A remote function will act upon this KRM through a `for` filter and will update the status